 The 2014 Oscars have come and gone, but lucky for us we have Instagram snapshots to last a lifetime.
 12 Years a Slave‘s Lupita Nyong’o has been living a Cinderella-like fairy tale over the last few weeks, charming award show audiences with her poise and stealing the spotlight on red carpets with her stunning style choices.
 The whirlwind continued over Oscar weekend, where she schmoozed with some of Hollywood’s elite and even made a new friend.
 Hint: he’s gold and his name is Oscar.

-Leonardo DiCaprio didn’t win an Oscar for his role in The Wolf of Wall Street last night.
+Leonardo DiCaprio didn’t win an Oscar for his role in The Wolf of Wall Street.
 That means that, despite consistently delivering some of the most memorable performances in film history, Leo still has a grand sum of zero Oscars.
 While many argue that Matthew McConaughey truly deserved Best Actor for his brilliant turn in Dallas Buyers Club, there’s still an overwhelming sentiment that Leo was robbed.

 Did the Oscar pizza delivery guy ever get the tip Ellen DeGeneres collected in Pharrell Williams‘s hat?
 Why is Andrew Garfield at the center of an Oscar mystery?
 Did you catch all the most important Oscars moments?